ByteDev/ByteDev.Testing/README.md

 ## Installation

-ByteDev.Testing has been written as a .NET Standard 2.0 library, so you can consume it from a .NET Core or .NET Framework 4.6.1 (or greater) application.
+ByteDev.Testing has been written as a .NET Standard 2.1 library.

 ByteDev.Testing is hosted as a package on nuget.org.
 To install from the Package Manager Console in Visual Studio run: